lollocodes/react-todo-localstorage/README.md

-Small project made for practising react and localstorage
+Small project made for practising react, tailwind and localstorage